smosley/public.lab/demo/dummy.data/readme.md

 ## Overview

-This is a lab to test out the data rendering capabilities of github
+This is a lab to test out the data rendering capabilities of github.

 ## Results